Proof of Convergence of a Laplace Expansion Algorithm For Calculating Recursions Satisfied by a Family of Determinants: Abstract

 \section{Abstract}

-In Evan and Hendel's recent proof of an outstanding conjecture on the resistance distances of a family of linear 3-trees, a key technique in the proof was calculating the recursion satisfied by a family of determinants.
-The underlying algorithm employed to prove the conjecture converged (i.e. terminated) in the particular case studied, and the paper presented an open question on when such a procedure converges in general.
-This paper proves convergence of the procedure for an arbitrary family of determinants of banded, square, Toeplitz matrices.
-Moreover, the algorithm in this paper improves several aspects of the algorithm of Evans and Hendel.
+In Evans and Hendel's recent proof of an outstanding conjecture on the resistance distances of a family of linear 3-trees, a key technique in the proof was calculating the recursion satisfied by a family of determinants.
+The underlying algorithm employed to prove the conjecture converged (i.e., terminated) in the particular case studied, and the paper presented an open question on when such a procedure converges in general.
+This paper proves the convergence of a Laplace expansion procedure for an arbitrary family of determinants of banded, square, Toeplitz matrices.
+A comparison of the procedure presented in this paper, the paper by Evans and Hendel, and a paper by Jia, Yang, and Li is presented.